Too Liked to Be Useful

 Bringing on a new leader to your organization is always tricky.
 It starts with .
 Then comes the real part.
 Onboarding!
 I always think bringing in a new leader without context is...

 The other day, someone asked me why we even need managers.
 What do they actually do?
-I think it’s a fair question, and honestly, people get it wrong a lot.
-You can throw usual f...
+I think it’s a fair question, and people get it wrong a lot.
+You can throw the usual fluff a...

 There are plenty of skills you can pick up along the way.
 Some come from , some through experience.
 A lot of it is just trial and error.
 And some from .
 You figure things out su...